SMOG: Scalable Meta-Learning for Multi-Objective Bayesian Optimization

-In this section, we highlight how \ourmethod learns well-behaved Pareto fronts on the two-dimensional Hartmann6 benchmark.
+In this section, we highlight how \ourmethod learns well-behaved Pareto fronts on the two-objective \hartmann benchmark.
 For each optimizer, we study the first 15 observations of the run of median \ac{HV} at iteration 15.
 Based on these 15 observations, we plot the Pareto front and show the results in \cref{fig:hartmann6_pareto}.
-Additionally, we estimate a ``true'' Pareto front by observing $10^7$ points sampled uniformly at random from the search space $\mathcal{X}$.
+Additionally, we estimate a ``true'' Pareto front by observing $10^6$ points sampled uniformly at random from the search space $\mathcal{X}$.
 Even though \IndSGPT and \IndRGPE can find well-performing solutions, \ourmethod finds more Pareto-optimal solutions, with a larger spread.
-Furthermore, the solutions found by \ourmethod are close to the ``true'' Pareto front with only 15 observations on the target task.
+Furthermore, the solutions found by \ourmethod are better than the ``true'' Pareto front with only 15 observations on the target task.
 The metadata-free optimizers \MOGP and \IndGP perform considerably but still outperform \MOTPE by a wide margin.
 Note that some methods may not appear in \cref{fig:hartmann6_pareto}: the plot is clipped to $[2.5, \infty)$ on both axes, so methods whose Pareto-front solutions all fall outside this range are not shown.

-\subsection{HPOBench Pareto Fronts}
+\subsection{HPOBench Pareto fronts}

 To assess the quality of solutions produced by the different optimizers, we plot the Pareto fronts based on observations across 50 repetitions (see \cref{fig:pareto-hpobench}).
-Since HPOBench is a tabular benchmark, one can enumerate all possible solutions and compute a ``true'' Pareto front.
+Since HPOBench is a tabular benchmark, one can enumerate all possible solutions and compute the true Pareto front.
 However, since the HPOBench dataset provides four observations per configuration and we observe only once, we plot an estimated true Pareto front, which explains why some observations are better than the ``true'' Pareto front.

-Importantly, the solutions found by the optimizers are close to the ``true'' Pareto front, showing that the solutions actually are of good quality -- a fact that is not evident from only studying the normalized \ac{HV}.
+Importantly, the solutions found by the optimizers are close to the ``true'' Pareto front, showing that the solutions actually are of good quality---a fact that is not evident from only studying the normalized \ac{HV}.

 Furthermore, methods that do not leverage metadata (\IndGP and \MOGP) tend to perform worse, confirming the intuition that metadata access improves solution quality.